Iankimble/Spring--24-Intro-Python/Feb21_AsyncWork.md

 # Wednesday, Febuary 21st, Async Work

-## Create a new file called feb21async.py, then watch the following videos and respond to the following questions.
+## Create a new file called feb21async.py, copy the questions from this document into your new document,  then watch the following videos and respond to the following questions.

 - You may work with your classmates to discuss and answer the questions.
 - Your responses must be written in complete sentences.